 – Curiosity: They may bite when exploring a new environment, in attempt to become more familiar with their surroundings.

 – Cuddly.
-These hedgehogs enjoy human interaction and are happy to snuggle on your lap.
+They enjoy human interaction and are happy to snuggle on your lap.

 – Explorer.
-These hedgehogs require a lot of exercise, and preferring exploring during social time rather than being held or snuggling.
+Usually looking for a lot of exercise, and preferring exploring during social time rather than being held or snuggling.

-– Shy.
-Hedgies are naturally shy creatures, but some are more shy than others.
-These hedgehogs may curl up when you go to hold them, and be a little less social than others may be.
+– Shy. they are naturally shy creatures, but some are more shy than others.
+As a sign, they may curl up when you go to hold them, and be a little less social than others.

-– Grumpy.
-These hedgehogs don’t want to be held or played with – they’d much prefer to simply be left alone in their cage.
+– Grumpy. as expected, they don’t want to be held or played with – they’d much prefer to simply be left alone in their cage.

 Check out our Hedgehog Spotlight section to see interviews with real hedgehog owners.
 Each owner describes their hedgehog’s individual personality so you can see what it’s really like to own hedgehogs as pets!

-You should not leave your hedgie home alone for more than a day.
+Don’t leave them home alone for more than a day

 While hedgehogs are content in solitude, they do need to be fed and checked in on daily.

-If you travel or are out of the house often, you should make sure that you have a family member, friend or neighbor that is willing to check in on your hedgehog daily to feed him new food and water, clean up his cage when necessary, and ideally give him a bit of attention each day.
+If you travel a lot or are out of the house often, you should make sure that you have a family member, friend or neighbor that is willing to check them daily.

 Thank you, Charlotte Hu Photography, for the hedgehog photo featured above!